MisanthropicShayna/Playground/Furrifyer/README.md

 # Furrifyer
-A command line program that converts standard ASCII into a CPU tumor.
+A command line program that converts ASCII or UTF-8 encoded characters into a lack of faith in humanity.
+Warning, this program produces carcinogens when run, please handle responsibly.
+Overexposure to this program may result in _terminal_ cancer (kill me).

+L's and R's are substituted with W's, Y's are inserted after N's if the following letter is a vowel (same with P's and W's), and random kawaii faces are inserted where sentences end (looks for `.` `!` `?`)

 ### Arguments
 * -t    [text]	| Supplies text input.
 * -f 	[file]	| Read input from a file.
 * -r 			| Raw mode, no fancy art when printing results.